WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Sowmya-Rajan/weekly-updates.md

 #### Who did you help this week?

 I have helped LC the most this week exchanging ideas over the on-boarding process.
+  LC - onboarding process is going well!!
+We can talk about progress report and fortnightly reporting for those parts of it!

 #### Who helped you this week?